Appliances

 1. Read and Follow the User Manual

-Every appliance comes with a manufacturer’s manual, a valuable resource for maintenance advice.
+Every appliance comes with a manufacturer’s manual, which serves as a valuable resource for maintenance advice.
 The manual contains:

 • Specific cleaning instructions tailored to the model